dragonish/obsidian-abbreviations/README.md

 *[HTML]: HyperText Markup Language
 *[CSS]: Cascading Style Sheets

 Using style sheets, you can keep your CSS presentation layer and HTML content layer separate.
-This is called "separation of concerns."
 ```

 #### Same abbreviations